imEckenrode/DnDevice/MASTER/DnDevice/main/README.md

 ## Other Libraries

-All the other libraries are also in there, most likely functioning as their names show
+All the other libraries are also in there, most likely functioning as their names describe

 #### Rules for Other Libraries

-To access globals, import dndv_internals
+To access globals, import dndv_globals
 To send data, inclue dndv_comms
-To receive data, register to the event loop (see dndv_comms.h) And to initialize the code, import its .h file and call its method in init.c
+To receive data, register to the event loop (see dndv_data.h) And to initialize the code, import its .h file to and call its method in init.c